 The oldest tattoos date back a lot further than you can imagine.
 The world’s oldest mummy, Otzi, was discovered on the border of Austria and had approximately 61 tattoos.
 These were sets of black tattoos that were either horizontal or vertical lines.

 The 1800s – THE EXPLORER

 I bet you didn’t know that Captain James Cook has a unique connection to tattoos?
 Hard to believe right?
 In fact, Captain James Cook, being the explorer he was, took his first voyage to the Tahitian Islands from 1768 to 1771.
 It was here that he was first exposed to the procedure of tattooing.

 The word ‘tattoo’ comes from the Polynesian word ‘tatau’ which means ‘to mark’.
 The tribal word tatau has been used for centuries before Captain James Cook arrived at the Island but it was the captain who first documented the terminology.

 1910 – THE MEMORY OF A JOURNEY

-At the turn of the 20th century, tattoos weren’t socially accepted, and majority were seen on circus performers, sailors and criminals.
+At the turn of the 20th century, tattoos weren’t socially accepted, and the majority were seen on circus performers, sailors and criminals.
 The tattoos were commonly used to tell someone’s story and profession.
 Sailors, for example, would don an anchor tattoo.

-Tattoos were used as way to welcome new and young sailors to the crew, think initiation ceremony if you will.
+Tattoos were used as a way to welcome new and young sailors to the crew, think initiation ceremony if you will.
 There on in, the role of tattoos evolved into more useful functions.
 It helped to identify sailors who may have fallen overboard or drowned.